-For the past 25 years, the city of Öhringen has continuously invested in modern water treatment facilities to guarantee a reliable and clean supply of water for its population of some 22,000.
+For the past 25 years, the city of Öhringen in Germany has continuously invested in modern water treatment facilities to guarantee a reliable and clean supply of water for its population of some 22,000.

 There was a need for a modern water analysis system which could reliably evaluate water qualities from various sources, initiate control and regulation tasks, introduce early warning and alarm systems and monitor the condition of the treatment technology.

 Burkert's Online Analysis System Type 8905 was selected for water analysis as it could display reliable and continuous information about all key drinking water parameters at a glance.
 For the waterworks supervisor, the status of the water quality and technology would be visible at all times via a display – with very low consumption.

 In the Öhringen Waterworks, an entire wall of measuring equipment has been replaced with a tailor-made, compact stainless steel cabinet containing a total of 14 sensor cubes and two automatic purification units to ensure reliable water analysis in a very compact space.

 Unlike the glass probes widely used previously, the micro-chips for the sensors do not require constant replacement.
 This results in maintenance-free and reliable operation.

 Seven different water samples with the matching individually combined sensor cubes are analysed in this system for turbidity, pH value, redox potential, conductivity and chlorine dioxide.